Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Optical response

 The scattering in the off-axis case is markedly different to the on-axis case (Fig.~\ref{fig: off-axis Tramissionl}).
 While the coherent scattering is again strengthened by the DD interactions, the lineshape for the off-axis scattering becomes notably deformed, with double and triple peaks appearing in the coherent and incoherent scattering, respectively.
 The extra incoherent peak indicates the effect of the multilevel structure of the atoms, as the resonance is not captured by the lens for coherent scattering.

 At the single-atom resonance, the static DD interactions induce subradiant excitations in Fig.~\ref{fig: off-axis eigenmode}, but the dominant excitations still exhibit the single-atom linewidth as in the independent-atom case.
 This unchanged dominant occupation across the interaction strengths explains the unshifted central peak in Fig.~\ref{fig: off-axis Tramissionl}.
 The potential for targeted excitation of subradiant eigenmodes due to the static DD interactions is again shown in Fig.~\ref{fig: off-axis eigenmode}(c), (d) at large detunings.
-The subradiant modes in the both cases co-exist with super-radiant eigenmodes.
-It is these two super-radiant eigenmodes that are also responsible for the additional resonances in the incoherent lineshape in Fig.~\ref{fig: off-axis Tramissionl}.
+However, the subradiant modes in the both cases co-exist with super-radiant eigenmodes.
+These super-radiant modes are visible in Fig.~\ref{fig: off-axis eigenmode}(c), (d) as distributions for $\nu>\gamma$ that extend over a wide range of resonance frequencies and can be excited even off resonance.
+It is these super-radiant eigenmodes that are also responsible for the additional resonances in the incoherent lineshape in Fig.~\ref{fig: off-axis Tramissionl}.
 Owing to their broad resonance linewidths, these modes show up in the lineshape profile.